waitmyhomie/testng-maven/README.md

 Setup your test environment(install MAVEN, JAVA, download drivers and set them to the system variables)

-Run tests with command: mvn clean test.
+Run tests with command: mvn clean test

 After run you can see result in  allure with command: mvn allure:serve